 BBC News: ''The Fresh Prince of Bel-Air star Alfonso Ribeiro is suing Fortnite's creators Epic Games, accusing them of copying his character's dance moves.

 Ribeiro is also suing NBA 2K series creators Take-Two Interactive for using the "Carlton Dance".

 The actor claims the companies unfairly profited from his …more

-Copyright - The storage by a retailer of copyright protected goods identical to those which he is selling may constitute an infringement of the exclusive distribution right meant in article 4(1) InfoSoc Directive: an act prior to the actual sale of a work or a copy thereof may infringe the distribution right, in that …more
+Copyright - The storage by a retailer of goods bearing a motif protected by copyright on the territory of the Member State where the goods are stored may constitute an infringement of the exclusive distribution right of article 4(1) of the InfoSoc Directive: the distribution right may include an act prior to the …more

 ew.com: "The lengthy legal battle over Robin Thicke and Pharrell Williams’ “Blurred Lines” finally came to an end this week with a payday for the Marvin Gaye family.
 The copyright lawsuit was settled on Monday when California Judge John A. Kronstadt entered a judgement of approximately $5 million against …more